neroforgeyt/gaussian_splat_add_on/README.md

-# Gaussian Splat Generator — Blender Extension
+# Gaussian Splat Generator — Blender Add On

 A Blender extension that automatically distributes cameras across a sphere, renders them, and exports a COLMAP-compatible dataset ready for 3D Gaussian Splatting training.